 How it works

-Dropdown questions are the best option when your Multiple Choice question has too many options to display conveniently for your participants.
-These questions work just like Multiple Choice questions.
-Participants must choose a single answer from a list of up to 100, but the options appear in a dropdown format.
+Dropdown questions are the best option when your single select question has too many options to display conveniently for your participants.
+These questions work just like single select questions.
+Participants must choose a single answer from a list of up to 600, but the options appear in a dropdown format.

 Since these questions are geared to handle long lists of responses, we’ve made it easy for leaders to upload batches of responses all at once.
 Simply copy and paste responses from a csv or text file into the “Bulk answers” dialogue box.